wp-plugins/quick-drafts-access/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Move screenshots into repo's assets directory

 = 1.1.2 =
 * Re-license as GPLv2 or later (from X11)
 * Add 'License' and 'License URI' header tags to readme.txt and plugin file